convox/praxis/docs/getting-started.md

     saving cache
     storing artifacts

+Building without deploying is useful to stage changes and then deploy them as a unit.

 ### View releases

 Every time you build your app (or change an environment variable) a new "release" is created to keep up with these changes.
 You can list these releases: